JoeCleveland/Compiler/README.md

 ### Lexical Analysis

 The first stage of compilation is lexical analysis.
 In this stage code is split into 'lexemes' by delimeters and then assigned a token.
 A lexeme is a string representing the smallest piece a program can be split into, such as keywords, operators, or identifiers.
 A token is an integer specifying the type of that lexeme.
 Delimeters include spaces, tabs, newlines, and the symbols specified in the array ```std::string delimiters[]``` in lexical.cpp.
 The function lexAnalysis takes in the entire program as a string and returns it as a vector of tokens.
-Each token stores the original lexeme that created that makes up the token, and an integer type.
+Each token stores the original lexeme that makes up the token, and an integer type.
 All of the possible token types are defined in consts.h.
 ```
 typedef struct token {
     std::string lexeme;